guestdaniel/GuestOxenham2022/README.md

-│   └── vector_strength      # Scripts to estimate vector strength at a range of CFs ├── plots                    # .png files, exact matches for figures in manuscript ├── supplemental_figure_1    # Scripts to generate the supplemental figure ├── config.py                # Short script to provide constants shared across all Python files ├── config.R                 # Short script to provide constants shared across all R files ├── functions.py             # Miscellaneous functions used by a few Python scripts ├── LICENSE                  # License file for the code contained in this repository ├── LICENSE_data             # License file for the behavioral data contained in this repository └── README.md                # This README file
+│   └── vector_strength      # Scripts to estimate vector strength at a range of CFs ├── plots                    # .png files, exact matches for figures in manuscript ├── supplemental_figure_1    # Scripts to generate the supplemental figure ├── util                     # Miniature package to provide some functions used across repo (e.g., stimuli) ├── config.R                 # Short script to provide constants/configs shared across all R files ├── LICENSE                  # License file for the code contained in this repository ├── LICENSE_data             # License file for the behavioral data contained in this repository └── README.md                # This README file